RULES MEDITERRANEAN EPIC 2021

 4.3.
 During the check-in, an identification bracelet will be given to all participants, who must wear it upon reception and throughout the entire competition.
 This bracelet allows access to areas reserved for participants and ensures compliance with security measures.

 5.1.
-Every day in the afternoon (time to be determined) there will be a technical briefing explaining the route and important safety points of the next stage.
-It is mandatory to attend the meeting for Team Managers and highly recommended for all participants in general.
+Every day in the afternoon there will be a technical briefing explaining the route and important safety points of the next stage.
+Due to Covid limitations the assistnace is limited to the team manager (UCI) and just 1 member per team.
+This meeting will be video streamed so you will also be able to attend virtually.

 5.2.
 All changes will be announced on the race news board, and it will be the responsibility of the participants to keep informed.
 The Facebook page of the race will also inform about all the important news.